hillaryychan/COMP3311/03_RDBMS-and-SQL.md

 where ndrinkers = (select max(ndrinkers) from Popularity);

--- 16. Which bar is most expensive (Maximum average price) -- 17.
-Which beers are sold at all bars?
+-- 16. Which bar is most expensive (Maximum average price)

+create view AvgPrice(bar, avgPrice) as select bar, avg(price) from   Sells group  by bar;

+select bar
+from   AvgPrice
+where  avgPrice = (select max(avgPrice) from AvgPrice);

+-- 17. Which beers are sold at all bars?

+-- Basic approach:
+-- for each beer b {
+--     BB = set of bars where b is sold
+--     AB = set of all bars
+--     if (AB == BB) then b is sold at all bars
+-- }

+-- "foreach beer b" is implemented as:

+-- select name
+-- from   Beers b
+-- where  some-Condition-Involving-b

+-- Unfortunately, SQL does not have set equality
+-- but it does have set difference and empty set check -- so rephrase above test as
+--
+--     if (isEmpty(AB - BB)) then b is sold at all bars

+-- Soln:

+select name
+from   Beers b
+where  not exists (                                  -- isEmpty
+        (select name from Bars)                      -- AB
+        except                                       -- set diff
+        (select bar from Sells where beer = b.name)  -- BB );

 -- 18. Price of cheapest beer at each bar?

+create view Cheapest(bar, price) as select bar, min(price) from   Sells group  by bar;

+select * from   Cheapest;

 -- 19. Name of cheapest beer at each bar?

+select s.*
+from   Sells s
+where  s.price = (select price from Cheapest where bar = s.bar);

 -- 20. How many drinkers are in each suburb?

+create view DrinkerPlaces(suburb,ndrinkers) as select addr, count(*) from   Drinkers group  by addr;

 -- 21. How many bars in suburbs where drinkers live?
 (Must include suburbs with no bars)

+select d.addr, count(b.name)
+from   Drinkers d left outer join Bars b on (d.addr = b.addr) group  by d.addr;
 ```

 ## Extending SQL